5 529 Plan Rules to Know

 Key Takeaways

-• Plans are administered by individual states, so each state has its own rules and tax advantages.
-You can invest in any state's plan.
+• Each state has its own rules and tax advantages for plans, but you can invest in any state's plan.

-• There are two main types - prepaid tuition plans to lock in future tuition rates, and savings plans to invest funds for college costs.
+• There are two main types of plans: prepaid tuition plans to lock in future tuition rates and savings plans to invest for college costs.

-• If the beneficiary doesn't need the money, you have options like changing the beneficiary or taking a non-qualified withdrawal with penalties.
+• If the beneficiary doesn't need the funds, you can change the beneficiary or take a non-qualified withdrawal with penalties.

-• Savings plans offer investment portfolios to choose from, like age-based portfolios that get more conservative as the beneficiary ages.
+• Savings plans offer investment portfolios, such as age-based portfolios that become more conservative as the beneficiary ages.

-• Some plans may offer extra benefits like low minimum contributions, high maximums, bankruptcy protection, and other state-specific advantages.
-Make sure to review plan details.
+• Some plans offer benefits like low minimum contributions, high maximums, bankruptcy protection, and other state-specific advantages; be sure to review plan details.

 With college costs increasing at staggering amounts, parents or grandparents of young children may seek ways to save for education expenses.